SomilGanguly/ResourceModules/docs/wiki/PipelinesUsage.md

 2. Now, Browse back to `yml` pipeline to initiate the trigger, location `.github/workflows`.
  <img src="./media/workflow.PNG" alt="WorkFlow" height="500" width="295">

-3. Select the workflow that need to be initialted and click on `Run workflow`.
+3. Select the workflow that need to be initiated and click on `Run workflow`.
 This will prompt with the input parameter.

     * Trigger from branch name.
     * Remove deployed module